-As of December 31, 2018, 2,437,500 ordinary shares were issuable pursuant to the exercise of warrants issued in our follow-on offering of ordinary shares and warrants in November 2016, with an exercise price of \$4.75 From our follow-on offering in November 2018, 44,459,830 ordinary shares were issuable pursuant to the exercise of warrants with an exercise price of \$0.30, 26,259,332 pre-funded were issuable pursuant to the exercise of warrants with an exercise price of \$0.01 and 2,667,590 were issuable pursuant to the exercise of warrants with an exercise of \$0.01 and 2,667,590 were issuable pursuant to the exercise of warrants with an exercise of warrants with an exercise of warrants with an exercise of \$0.01 and 2,667,590 were issuable pursuant to the exercise of warrants with an exercise of warrants with an exercise of \$0.01 and 2,667,590 were also 167,012 ordinary shares issuable pursuant to the exercise of warrants granted to Kreos in connection with the Loan Agreement in January and December 2016, with an exercise price that is now set to \$0.3.
+As of December 31, 2018, 2,437,500 ordinary shares were issuable pursuant to the exercise of warrants issued in our follow-on offering of ordinary shares and warrants in November 2016, with an exercise price of \$4.75 From our follow-on offering in November 2018, 44,459,830 ordinary shares were issuable pursuant to the exercise of warrants with an exercise price of \$0.30, 26,259,332 pre-funded were issuable pursuant to the exercise of warrants with an exercise price of \$0.01 and 2,667,590 were issuable pursuant to the exercise of warrants with an exercise price of \$3.75.
+There were also 167,012 ordinary shares issuable pursuant to the exercise of warrants granted to Kreos in connection with the Loan Agreement in January and December 2016, with an exercise price that is now set to \$0.3.

 Additionally, pursuant to our Amended and Restated Shareholders' Rights Agreement, dated July 14, 2014, with certain of our shareholders, as of December 31, 2018, the beneficial owners of approximately 3,091,930 of our ordinary shares, including entities and individuals associated with SCP Vitalife Partners II, L.P., or Vitalife and Yaskawa, were entitled to require that we register their shares under the Securities Act for resale into the public markets.
 We have also entered into a registration rights agreement with Timwell, to register under the Securities Act its privately-placed ordinary shares, 4,000,000 of which are currently outstanding.
 We must register such shares following the lapse of restrictions on transfer of Timwell's privately-placed shares.
-Such restrictions lapse 18 months after the earlier of the termination of the Investment Agreement or the closing of the third tranche, after May 15, 2019 if any of the license agreement, supply agreement or joint venture agreements are not signed by that date, or following the termination of the license agreement, supply agreement or joint venture agreement's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources- Timwell Private Placement."
+Such restrictions lapse 18 months after the earlier of the termination of the Investment Agreement or the closing of the third tranche, after May 15, 2019 if any of the license agreement, supply agreement or joint venture agreements are not signed by that date, or following the termination of the license agreement, supply agreement or joint venture agreement (other than due to the fault of Timwell or its affiliates), or in certain other cases.
+For more information regarding the status of the Timwell transaction, see "Part II, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Timwell Private Placement."